Becoming a Butterfly – Part 2: Flight

 Butterfly Flight Mechanics, a very brief and simplified primer

-Prior to researching this topic, my intuitive sense of how monarchs fly was simple: it’s all about the downstroke.
+Prior to researching this topic, our intuitive sense of how monarchs fly was simple: it’s all about the downstroke.
 That is, the lift (upward force) and propulsive thrust (forward force) that keep a butterfly suspended in the air and moving forward during standard flight are all generated by the butterfly moving its wings in a fast down- and maybe slightly backward motion, almost like a swimmer generating forward motion by pushing water away in the opposite direction.

 This is not how it works.
 Downstrokes are important, yes, but upstrokes equally so.
 The basic picture is that like other butterflies, monarchs generate lift through the downstroke, but thrust is achieved primarily through the upstroke.
 The flexible wings of a butterfly are what make this possible, as they enable what is called the “clap and fling” mechanism.
 This is where the butterfly cups its wings together during an upstroke, collecting an air pocket between them, and then claps both wings together at the end of the upstroke, forcing the air pocket to shoot out behind the butterfly and thrusting it forward.